Ph.D. Degree Requirements

 | Proseminar II in Anthropology | |

-In addition to the required courses above, all students must also demonstrate competency in a set of Core Topics, including:
+In addition to the required courses above, all students must demonstrate competency in a set of Core Topics, including:

 - Professionalism